learn-co-curriculum/wsl2/README.md

 ## Ruby Version Manager <a name="rvm"></a>

-Next, we'll install [Ruby Version Manager](https://github.com/rvm/ubuntu_rvm), also known as RVM.
+Next, we'll install RVM, also known as RVM.
 I've purposefully listed commands 3 through 7 separately.
 Do not run them all at the same time -- run them in succession.
 The combined 5 commands will install RVM.

 3. Run:
     ```